bashojs/basho/README.md

 # Basho: Shell Automation with Plain JavaScript

-Basho lets you to write complex shell tasks using plain JavaScript without having to dabble with shell scripting.
+Basho lets you to write complex shell tasks using plain JavaScript.
-But when needed, basho lets you easily integrate shell commands as well.
+It mixes well with shell commands and scripts; so you can choose the best tool for the job.

 Install basho first.
-For now basho only works on _Node v8.0 or above_.

 ```bash
 npm install -g basho